 Speaking at Columbia’s Graduate School of Journalism on March 6, Weisberg told how his popular magazine tailors quality journalism for the Web.
 He discussed, as well, Slate’s strategies for increasing its traffic; the particular tone of Web writing (it’s generally infused, he says, “with a sense of wit”); the necessity of learning the language of links; and the happy fact that, “when something works online, it creates an addictive experience for readers.”

-An audio file of the talk is available here.
+Listen to audio of the talk by clicking here.
 Enjoy.

 Previous Delacorte lectures:

 • Jon Meacham, Newsweek